DIGITAL DRINKS MARCH 2017 – ROUND UP

 The Salisbury branch of GAME came down too, they were able to bring with them the latest Playstation VR and the recently launched Nintendo Switch.
 This was popular all night long, and they even moved all their kit from the office to Danny’s Craft Bar next door to carry on the fun.
 Yes I played Resident Evil 7 in VR, yes I screamed like a girl.

-You may have noticed Roger Nicholls wondering around with a microphone and asking questions, he kindly put together a radio program of the evening, I will post a link to the show shortly.
+You may have noticed Roger Nicholls wandering around with a microphone and asking questions, he kindly put together a radio program of the evening, I will post a link to the show shortly.

 Of course, THE PEOPLE, everyone that turned up had really interesting conversations.
 Everywhere I went I could hear such a range of topics being talked about.
 From complete newbies finding out more, to techy people talking, well tech.
 The room was filled with people sharing ideas, thinking creatively and having a good time.